chatox/networks-science-course/practicum/as02_distances_diameter.md

 ## 1.3.
 Run the algorithm

 Now implement steps 8-16 of the pseudocode, it is straightforward but it is a good idea to print some progress report to know whether the algorithm is running or not.
-While running your algorithm, the output should look like this:
+While running your algorithm, the output should look similar to this (here I have added a step numbered 77 even if the loop goes from 0 to 76, just to be able to print the satisfactory "100.0%"):

 ```python
 k = 0/77 (0.0%)